guplem/boom/README.md

 A real-time multiplayer web implementation of the **Boom** card game, built with [RoboJS](https://robojs.dev/) and React.

+**Boom** is a strategic card game where players eliminate opponents by destroying their life storage cards.
+The last player standing wins!

 > **Contribute your AI!** Anyone is more than welcome to develop new AI strategies and make a PR to add them.
-See the [Developing AI Strategies](#developing-ai-strategies) section below for details.
+See the [Developing AI Strategies](#-developing-ai-strategies) section below for details.

 ## 🚀 TL;DR - Quick Start for Non-Programmers